The Holy Trinity of Feedback

 (The tradeoff is that the Lightning Rifle calls attention to a sniper’s location to battle the problem of campers.
 But there should be an approach that solves this problem without breaking the satisfying visual feedback of headshots.)

+And UT2003 makes this mistake despite having even higher production values than its predecessors.
 You can’t assume that you are hitting the Holy Trinity just because you have high production values.

 The Power is Yours for the Taking